getml/getml.com/src/docs/user_guide/concepts/feature_engineering/index.md

 COUNT the number of `transactions` in the last 91 `days`
 ```

-very little changes in between.
+there is very little change in between.
 Multirel only recalculates what has changed and keeps everything else untouched.
 Therefore, it needs two ingredients that can be incrementally updated: An objective function and the actual aggregation(s).

 Our first ingredient is an objective function that must be suited for incremental updates.
 When we move from 90 to 91 days, presumably only very few lines in the [population table][data-model-population-table] actually change.
 We do not need to recalculate the entire table.
 In practice, most commonly used objective functions are fine and this is not much of a limitation.
 However, there are some, like rank correlation, that cannot be used.